 Enable Snap to Center to always hold the component by its reference point.
 Smart Component Snap is helpful when you need to align by a specific pad.

-PCB Editor - General page of the dialog, in the Editing Options section, make sure the Snap To Center option is enabled.
+- Open the PCB Editor - General page of the dialog, in the Editing Options section, make sure the Snap To Center option is enabled.
 This ensures that when you "grab" a component to position it, the cursor will hold the component by its reference point.
-Note the

 You can now position the components in suitable locations on the board.